ubuntu/authd/docs/howto/index.md

 ## Contributing to authd

-Contribute to the development of authd and its brokers.
+Contribute to the development of authd and its brokers, in addition to the authd documentation:

 ```{toctree}
 :titlesonly: